jneuendorf/ChromiumFlashOSX/README.md

 # ChromiumFlashOSX

-Tool for integrating the PepperFlashPlayer into Chromium on Mac OS X
+Tool for integrating the PepperFlashPlayer into Chromium on Mac OS X.

+## What you will need

+1. Chromium installed in `/Applications`
+2. PepperFlashPlayer
+3. jq

 ## Usage